MarceJara/FutureBot-MiniSumoBot/index.md

 ---
 ![SumoBot build](assets/robot-pic.png)

 FutureBot is a mini sumo robot made for teaching STEM and making it compete in tournaments.
 If you do this project, you will learn about robotics, programming, Arduino, electronics, and more.
-Also, you will be able to customize whatever you want.
+Also, you will be able to customize whatever you want but first we need to learn the basics.

 ## [Build your robot]({% link build.md%})
 ## [Program your robot]({% link program.md %})